Getting Started / Courses

 If you are new to beekeeping and think you might like to keep bees we suggest you do one or more of the following, rather than leaping in at the deep end.
 If you are more interested in making things from honey, beeswax and other hive products then make contact.
 Members will be pleased to supply you with the raw materials and advice you need.

 Attend an introductory beekeeping course taught by an experienced and knowledgable beekeeper – They are generally run during the Winter months.
 Look out for notices about courses – they do get fully subscribed quickly.
-Our next one is April 14th 2024 – click here for more details.
+Our next one is April 14th 2024 and is fully subscribed.

 Join the local association – only £5 for non-beekeeping members of the Kent Beekeepers.